joek5555/ROB498_project/README.md

 Using the equations of motion for an inverted double pendulum, a simulator was build that will visualize how the system will behave when a force is applied to the cart.
 The results of the DDP,. iLQR, and MPPI controllers are shown below.

-The python dependencies for this project are:
+The python dependencies for this project are: numpy, matplotlib, torch, celluloid

 To run a test, navigate to the directory holding demo.py and execute it.
 Note that you can specify from the command line what controller you would like to test using the -c flag.
 By default the DDP controller will be launched.